brihadeesh/peregrinator.site/content/blog/albums-of-the-year-2022.md

 to keep track of when artists I like release new music.
 This is in no sense complete nor could I get myself to write about each of the albums - I'll perhaps get down to this sometime later.
-There is no ranking within this list for the same reasons as before.
+There is no ranking within this list for the same reasons as before

 ## KEN mode - Null {#ken-mode-null}